KyleMit/CodingEverything/posts/for-xml-path.md

 ---
 title: Explanation of using FOR XML PATH('') to Concatenate Rows in SQL
 tags: [post, SQL]
+summary: "A deep dive going into the inner workings of using the FOR XML PATH hack in SQL Server to merge multiple records into a single returned value"
 date: 2013-12-08
 postID: 7400250978053358660
 ---